omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>24.
 Sorting Objects in Arrays</summary>
-JavaScript arrays often contain objects.
+JavaScript arrays often contain objects.<br>
-Even if objects have properties of different data types, the sort() method can be used to sort the array.
+Even if objects have properties of different data types, the sort() method can be used to sort the array.<br>
-The solution is to write a compare function to compare the property values.
+The solution is to write a compare function to compare the property values.<br>
-Comparing string properties is a little more complex.
+Comparing string properties is a little more complex.<br>

 ```js
 const cars = [